Set up an Airgapped Opal Environment

 ## Airgapped Installation with Helm

-You can avoid running kots and directly install Opal as a helm chart.
+You can avoid running KOTS and directly install Opal as a helm chart.
 This will require more work to configure Opal correctly, but will allow greater control over the resources you deploy.

 Visit your download portal in Replicated and select the "Existing Cluster with Helm" installation option.
 It'll look like this: